Interested in talking with HashiCorp about your experience building, deploying, or managing your applications? Set up a time to chat!

-Nomad is a flexible workload orchestrator that enables an organization to easily deploy and manage any containerized or legacy application using a single, unified workflow.
+Nomad is a flexible scheduler and workload orchestrator that enables an organization to easily deploy and manage any containerized or legacy application using a single, unified workflow.
 Nomad can run a diverse workload of Docker, non-containerized, microservice, and batch applications.

 Nomad enables developers to use declarative infrastructure-as-code for deploying applications.
 Nomad uses bin packing to efficiently schedule jobs and optimize for resource utilization.
 Nomad is supported on macOS, Windows, and Linux.

 Nomad is widely adopted and used in production by PagerDuty, Target, Citadel, Trivago, SAP, Pandora, Roblox, eBay, Deluxe Entertainment, and more.
 If you haven't already, consider reading some of the customer studies contributed by Nomad customers, like How Roblox built a platform for 100 Million players with Nomad.

 Deploy Containers and Legacy Applications: Nomad’s flexibility as an orchestrator enables an organization to run containers, legacy, and batch applications together on the same infrastructure.
 Nomad brings core orchestration benefits to legacy applications without needing to containerize via pluggable task drivers.

 Simple & Reliable: Nomad runs as a single binary and is entirely self contained - combining resource management and scheduling into a single system.
 Nomad does not require any external services for storage or coordination.
 Nomad automatically handles application, node, and driver failures.
 Nomad is distributed and resilient, using leader election and state replication to provide high availability in the event of failures.